-D.The aggregate amount of (realized and unrealized) net exchange gains of the Company's monetary items recognized for 2022 and 2021due to the material impact of exchange rate fluctuations was NT\$101,255 and NT\$2,584, respectively.

-E. The analysis of the Company's foreign currency market risk arising from significant exchange rate fluctuations is as follows:
+- D. The aggregate amount of net exchange losses (including realized and unrealized) of the Company's monetary items recognized for 2023 and 2022 due to the material impact of exchange rate fluctuations was NT\$22,508 and NT\$101,255, respectively. - E. The analysis of the Company's foreign currency market risk arising from significant exchange rate fluctuations is as follows: